 …

-in each case such transfer of the Capacity Agreement to be in accordance with the Regulations and the Rules (including the requirements relating to the updating of the Capacity Market Register).
+in each case such transfer of the Capacity Agreement to be in accordance with the Regulations and the Rules (including the requirements relating to the updating of the Capacity Market Register) and the Capacity Market Metering Register.
 An individual transfer under Rule 9.2.4(a) may not relate to more than one Delivery Year.

 9.2.5 Transfers of a Capacity Agreement:

-(a) under Rule 9.2.4(a) can only be effected on the Capacity Market Register after the T-1 Auction for the relevant Delivery Year has concluded (or, in the case of an SA Agreement, after 30th May 2017) and provided that:
+(a) under Rule 9.2.4(a) can only be effected on the Capacity Market Register and the Capacity Market Metering Register after the T-1 Auction for the relevant Delivery Year has concluded (or, in the case of an SA Agreement, after 30th May 2017) and provided that:

 9.2.6 An Acceptable Transferee in relation to Rule 9.2.4(a), for any Delivery Year, is any of the persons in paragraphs (a) to (d) who meets the conditions in Rule 9.2.6(e)(i) to (xii):